mostspritey/hypotenuse-calculator/README.md

-this is a calculator used to calculate the hypotenuse of a right angle triangle
+simple calculator used to calculate the hypotenuse of a right angle triangle :D